codingdisco/valid8/README.md

 ## What is Valid8?

-Valid8 is a new online service that allows users to create landing pages with email capture for their new ideas in minutes.
+Valid8 is an online service that allows users to create landing pages with email capture for their new ideas in minutes.

 ## How it works: